 - Remove the sauce from the heat and let the shrimp finish for another minute, then add the cooked pasta.

-- Stir together and serve hot.
+- Stir together and serve hot with extra parmesan cheese.